 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the stand.

 - 3. Remove the cable cover (optional).

 - 4. Remove the back cover.

 - 5. Remove the system-board shield.

-- 6. Remove the bottom cover.
+- 6. Remove the bottom cover

-The following image provides a visual representation of the rear-I/O bracket removal procedure.
+The following image indicates the location of the rear-I/O bracket and provides a visual representation of the removal procedure.

-- 1. Remove the screw (M3x5) that secures the power-supply socket to the rear-I/O bracket. - 2.
-Remove the power-supply cable from the routing guide on the rear-I/O bracket. - 3.
-Slide and remove the power-supply socket away from the rear-I/O bracket. - 4.
-Remove the three screws (M3x5) that secure the rear-I/O bracket to the display-assembly base. - 5.
-Lift the rear-I/O bracket off the display-assembly base.
+- 1. Remove the four screws (M3x5) that secure the rear-I/O bracket to the display-assembly base. - ${\bf 2.} \ \ {\it Lift the rear-I/O bracket off the display-assembly base}.$